 They also have slow cooked lamb shoulder, calamari and beef mince with Greek spices, along with a range of burgers.

-They also serve a classic souvlaki with pitta and tzatziki, lamb cutlets, pork chops, mixed grill with meat and fries, and lemon chicken with potatoes.
-In my opinion, their quail dish is superb.
+Kafenes also serve a classic souvlaki with pitta and tzatziki, lamb cutlets, pork chops, mixed grill with meat and fries, and lemon chicken with potatoes.
+The pork kontosouvlia is superb.

 Adore BBQ?
 Why not try a Korean BBQ Restaurant sometime?